-LaDUR has been enhanced in recent years by shifting its focus from a fundamental review of therapeutic drug criteria based on a beneficiary's prescription utilization to the examination of a beneficiary's disease states.
+LaDUR has been enhanced in recent years by shifting its focus from a fundamental review of therapeutic drug criteria based on a patient's prescription utilization to the examination of a patient's disease states.

 Extensive technical programming enhancements have allowed identification of prescription use or absence within a disease state.
 This shifts the program's focus from issues of over-utilization and drug duplication to a disease management focus.
 For example, clinical practice guidelines from the American Diabetes Association were reviewed by the DUR Board to develop standards for LaDUR.
+Standards developed include reviewing the drug regimens of patients with diabetes and concurrent hypertension for angiotensin-converting enzyme inhibitor (ACEI) or angiotensin receptor blocker (ARB) utilization.